 On the average, users of both liquid and non-liquid fertilizers on mixed vegetables (E8) used the highest quantity of herbicides.
 This may have stemmed from their relatively larger plot sizes, and as such, use of herbicides especially during land preparation may have been cheaper.
 Users of sole non-liquid fertilizers on leafy vegetables (E10), on the other hand, used the least quantity of herbicides.
 Again, this may have stemmed from their relatively small plot sizes, so that clearing the weed with manual labor was more cost-effective, especially if the source of the labor was the family.
 In the same vein, users of sole liquid fertilizers on leafy vegetables (E2) used the least quantity of pesticides while users of sole non-liquid fertilizers on exotic vegetables (E11) used the highest quantity.

-Users of sole non-liquid fertilizers on leafy vegetables (E10) used the highest quantity of fuel for irrigation while users of both liquid and non-liquid on exotic vegetables (E7) used the least quantity.
+Users of sole non-liquid fertilizers on leafy vegetables (E10) used the highest quantity of fuel for irrigation while users of both liquid and non-liquid fertilizers on exotic vegetables (E7) used the least quantity.
 The same trend was noticed for the quantity of water used for irrigation.
 This may have been because more than half of the farmers in this group (E7) irrigated the land manually; hence, this could have contributed to the low usage of fuel and water for irrigation.

 Profitability of liquid fertilizer usage in dry season vegetable production